Automixer: History

 Frank J. Clement and Bell Labs received a patent in 1969 for a multiple-station conference telephone system that switched its output to the loudest input.
 The next year, Emil Torick and Richard G. Allen were granted a patent for an "Automatic Gain Control System with Noise Variable Threshold", an adaptive threshold circuit invention with its patent assignation going to Columbia Broadcasting System.

 Some systems using electro-mechanical switching for microphone activation were engineered in the late 1960s and early 1970s.
 Peter W. Tappan and Robert F. Ancha devised a system of seat sensors that would activate one of 350 hidden microphones at the Seventeenth Church of Christ, Scientist in Chicago in 1970.
 From approximately 1968, Ken Patterson and Diversified Concepts developed a hardware system that could detect the number of open microphones (NOM) and attenuate the master output by an amount which increased with a higher number of microphones in use.
-This latter system was public domain.
+This latter system was in the public domain.

 In 1971, Gregory Maston of Bell Labs filed for a patent involving a circuit that could switch between several audio sources based on their levels.
 The loudest one was latched into the mix.
 This system did not ramp switched signals smoothly in and out and did not maintain a constant ambient noise level.
 It was intended for speakerphone conferencing applications.
 In 1972, Keith A. T. Knox with the British Post Office Corporation developed an adaptive threshold gate circuit intended for speakerphone usage.
 The system used a second microphone somewhat near the first to sense ambient noise level.